-Here is an email from a young man determined to lose 100 lbs in order to serve and now looking at taking it to a new level in military special ops training.
+Here is an email from a young man determined to lose 100 pounds in order to serve and now looking at taking it to a new level in military special-ops training.

-Great job losing over 100 lbs. and sticking to that lifestyle change.
-We have recently had a few of our local trainees do the same.
-You just changed your life and that is not easy.
+Great job losing over 100 pounds and sticking to that lifestyle change.
+We recently have had a few of our local trainees do the same.
+You just changed your life, and that is not easy.

 Check out one of my favorite articles on the 10 Signs that Prove You Are Ready to Serve.
 If you want to go spec ops, do not even talk to a recruiter until you are physically ready and hitting all the scores discussed below.

-Now you have to go through another life style change on how to train.
-You will be training harder than ever before, but you have to be smart about it and progress logically along the way.
+Now you have to go through another lifestyle change on how to train.
+You will train harder than ever before, but you have to be smart about it and progress logically along the way.
 Depending on your swimming abilities, you may have a long road just getting good and comfortable in the water.
 Then it may take more time just getting faster and more conditioned in the water.

 The same holds true for running.
 It is likely you are very new to running as well.
 Progress logically with a beginner progressive running plan.
 Start off with building your strength using a combination of calisthenics (pull-ups, push-ups, sit-ups, plank pose, squats, lunges) and start to mix in some weights.
-At first add dumbbells and machines, then add free weights as you start to build a foundation of fitness.
+Add dumbbells and machines at first, then incorporate free weights as you start to build a foundation of fitness.

 Getting to and through training: You will spend your first phase learning to crush the entrance exam, known as the BUD/S PST.
 See this article on some strategies to perform better on the PST.

 I would suggest starting out with a beginner fitness program and add swimming daily, running every other day with biking or another non-impact activity in between.
-Pt Pyramid is a classic starting point as well as other Navy SEAL classic workouts too.
+The PT pyramid is a classic starting point as well as other Navy SEAL classic workouts, too.

 Want to Learn More About Military Life?